Softpanorama

 Ping used to be a very good indicator of a machines ability to receive and send IP packets in general.
 If you could ping a host, you could also make an ftp or http connection.
 With the wider advent of packet filtering for security, this is becoming less true.
 Many firewalls explicitly disallow ICMP packets on the twin grounds that,

-1) people don't need to know what your internal network looks like,
+1. People don't need to know what your internal network looks like,

-2) and, any protocol can be used to launch an attack, even ICMP.
+2. Any protocol can be used to launch an attack, even ICMP.

 Deciding whether to let ICMP through your firewall is a tough call to make.
 There are certainly good uses for ICMP, but there are also attacks based on ICMP (e.g., the "Ping of Death", which used oversized ping packets to overload the IP stack of the target — with often spectacular results).
 If you choose to allow ICMP into your network make sure you've thought about the repercussions.